AnkilP/ankilp.github.io/src/content/blog/shortstories.md

 >
 > Forget what?
 I’ve literally spent more time studying for exams than I have physically in India.
 >
-> So what!
+> So what!?
 >
-> _A palpable silence ate up the space between them and choked their words._
->
 > I know India as gulab jamuns and Utrayan and Mahabharat and Shakuntal and the Taj Mahal… the same way a tourist sees India!
-Traditions don't make sense in vaccuums.
-And we're not even adjacent to India - there's no cultural gradient.
+Traditions don’t make sense in vacuums.
 I have to make a choice.
-Who am I?
+What am I?
+Am I an Indian in Canada or am I Indo-Canadian?
 >
-> _A silence washes over both of them again._
+> _A silence washes over both of them.
+It takes a moment for her to find her voice but she is determined to be heard._
 >
 > Your great-great grandfather marched with Gandhi in defiance of the salt tax.
 Your great-grandmother died from a stray bullet during a demonstration for untouchables.
 Your grandparents survived countless chaotic Hindu-Muslim riots.
 Your ancestors shaped India’s story, refined her delicacies, built her temples and fought for her beauty.
 You are a product of the Indian story, whether you identify by it or not.
+>
+> This product of the Indian story isn’t rejecting his heritage.
+This product of the Indian story is rejecting the old country pettiness and jealousy that drags us down to the lowest common denominator.
+The sins that made us should not make us sinners.
+This product of the Indian story wants to create his own story.
+This product of the Indian story wants to choose.
+>
+> _She pauses to contemplate his frustration, realizing she herself was glad to be free of the societal pressures that had crushed her dreams._
+>
+> It’s ok if your accent doesn’t have my Sanskrit.
+Sanskrit is in your name.
+Your name means an offering to the god of destruction, Shiva.
+His Tandava is meant to bring the universe to darkness.
+But that is a western bastardization.
+Shiva is more than The Destroyer.
+The opening of the third eye beckons the rebirth of the world.
+Shiva represents freedom.
+Freedom to rebuild the world.
+Freedom from expectations.
+Freedom from traditions.
+Freedom from cynicism.
+Freedom to reinvent yourself.
+So, who are you?
+>
+> _He paused, her words heavy in the stillness.
+With deliberate care, he reached out to the flame, cupping it gently against the wind - both commiting to memory its soft tender warmth and shielding it from the quiet erosion of time._
+>
+> I am Ankil
+>
+> PS: my name does mean an offering to Shiva

 I struggled to reconcile my identity as a first-generation immigrant.
 For the better part of my formative years, there was an atheist/existentialist strain that took hold and it created a rift between me and people I admired but ultimately disagreed with fundamentally.
 It sadly took me too long to lose the atheist militancy and finally appreciate that perspective.
 For instance, I didn't appreciate how poetic and beautifully written the Mahabharat was - for reference, the epic is on the same scale as the Odyssey or the Illiad.
 I wonder if my western sensibilities colour how I see these stories and suggest values that may be neither inherent nor warranted.
 I wonder if I made the mistake of confusing storytelling strategies with the value or sophistication of a story.